orbitmines/archive/year/2025/Project - Social (2025).md

 2025.
-Progress Update: Towards A Universal Language.
-An initial look at the text-based Ray programming language and subsequent design notes for its IDE: The Ether.
+Progress Update: I missed last years' progress update, but here is this years'!
+Some design notes on the programming language and IDE I'm currently working on.

 https://orbitmines.com/archive/towards-a-universal-language

-I missed last years' progress update, but here is this years'!
-Some design notes on the programming language I'm currently working on.

 My current predicated timeline for my projects is something like this:
 - 2026: Have a functioning runtime ; just a v0 specification runtime, without any optimizations which I can run in the browser.
 At the end of the year I'm hoping to make a language specification book which I'll update periodically.